AlanPearl/mocksurvey/README.md

 # mocksurvey

 Module containing tools for easily constructing mock galaxy surveys, using halotools.
-See `tutorial.ipynb` for a brief overview of the utility of this package.
+See `Tutorial.ipynb` for a brief overview of the utility of this package.
 This repository is constantly being developed and updated.

 # Author
 ___